Planning to welcome in Spring with some Spring Cleaning?

 Still getting the job done!
-I estimate I’ve used less than half the amount I made at the beginning of October, so I’m estimating the whole batch will last our family of 6 about 10 months…I’ll let you know when I finally run out!
+A batch lasts my messy family of six about 6 months.
 Most of the time I use just the detergent, occasionally adding color-safe liquid bleach to my lights.
 No complaints about the quality of cleaning…in fact, I think in many cases it does a better job than some of the “cheapie” detergents I’ve used in the past.
-Next time I make it, I may try the off-brand Oxi-clean (or try to make my own Oxi-clean…I’ve heard there are DIY recipes for that!), to lower the cost.
+I like the addition of Oxi-Clean to this recipe just as insurance against hidden stains…I do way too much laundry to catch everything, and it usually takes care of any stains I might miss!

 I’ve tried a bunch of these vinegar uses, and I need to remember to keep checking out some of the rest.
 The Orange-Infused vinegar is a nice change of pace from regular vinegar, and is a real plus for the sensitive noses in my home who aren’t always too keen on the vinegar smell.

 I always have baking soda around, but sometimes washing soda is hard to find.
-I’ve made my own washing soda twice so I could make more dishwasher detergent, and it’s worked like a charm.
+I’ve made my own washing soda several times so I could make more dishwasher detergent, and it’s worked like a charm.
 I also like that I can make a smaller amount and not have an open box of washing soda sitting around.

 I was thrilled with how well this took care of the nasty thistle weeds in my garden last spring, summer, and fall.
 Works best on a sunny day.